 This graphic tracks overall voter turnout in Russian presidential and parliamentary elections from 1991 to 2016.
 To find out more about voter turnout trends and electoral mobilization in Russian federal elections, see Inga Saikkonen’s contribution to the latest edition of the Russian Analytical Digest here.
 To check out the CSS’ full collection of graphs and charts, click here.

-This article was originally published by IPI Global Observatory on 23 August 2017.
+This article was originally published by Political Violence @ a Glance on 4 December 2017.

-This article was originally published by IPI Global Observatory on 2 August 2017.
+This article was originally published by Geopolitical Futures on 19 October 2017.

-This article was originally published by the European Council on Foreign Relations on 29 June 2017.
+This article was originally published by War on the Rocks on 7 November 2017.